jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 - debian/patches: patches applied to the pristine source

 To build the package, make sure you've installed the `build-essential` package and invoke:
 ```
 $ dpkg-buildpackage -b -uc
 ```

 Note on `build-essential`: This package is a meta package that depends on a list of packages which are considered essential for building Debian packages.
 On my Debian 11, these are:
 ```
 Depends: libc6-dev | libc-dev, gcc (>= 4:12.3), g++ (>= 4:12.3), make, dpkg-dev (>= 1.17.11)
 ```

+If you intend to get serious about building debs, installing `devscripts` is also a good idea.
 Your package may, of course, have additional deps.
 To review them, see the *Build-Depends* section in *debian/control*